The $599 Pixel 6 has new cameras and Google's ambitious Tensor processor

 Pixel 6 vs. Pixel 6 Pro: All the differences

 The screen on the Pixel 6 has a 6.4-inch, FHD Plus, high refresh-rate display that can switch between 90Hz and 60Hz.
-The Pixel 6 Pro has a larger 6.7-inch QHD LTPO (that's low-temperature polycrystalline oxide) that can adapt the refresh rate between 10-120Hz.
+The Pixel 6 Pro has a larger 6.7-inch QHD LTPO (that's low-temperature polycrystalline oxide) that can adapt the refresh rate between 10Hz and 120Hz.
 The display on the Pro curves over the sides of the phone.

 In terms of cameras, the Pro has a 48-megapixel, 4x optical zoom telephoto camera.
 The Pixel 6 doesn't.
-The Pixel 6 has an 8-megapixel front-facing camera with an 84-degree field of view that can record 1,080p video at 30fps.
+The Pixel 6 has an 8-megapixel front-facing camera with an 84-degree field of view that can record 1,080p video at 30 frames per second.
 The Pro has an 11-megapixel selfie camera with a wider 94-degree field of view that can record 4K 30fps videos.

 Other differences:

-- Gorilla Glass Victus is on the back of the Pro and the Pixel 6 has Gorilla Glass 6.
+- The back of the Pro has Gorilla Glass Victus and the Pixel 6 has Gorilla Glass 6.

 - The Pixel 6 Pro has an ultrawideband chip and the Pixel 6 doesn't.